-By his Sophomore year, Ponzo-Meek was in the starting lineup on a more regular basis by starting in 26 out 29 games he played in.
+By his Sophomore year, Ponzo-Meek was in the starting lineup on a more regular basis by starting in 26 out of 29 games he played.
 The former Wilmington guard led the Wildcats in scoring with 15.1 points per game and was 9th in the CACC.
-The man was scoring machine with scoring in double digits in all but six games that season.
-Ponzo-Meek was second on the team with 44 made three pointers.
+The man was a scoring machine scoring in double digits in all but six games that season.
+Ponzo-Meek was second on the team with 44 made three-pointers.

 “Aschersleben was not my only offer, but after talking to the coach, I felt like I could help the team.
 Right after the meeting I was sure that my dream of playing basketball professionally in Germany will come true and the first capital of my story starts in Aschersleben, “Ponzo-Meek told Aschersleben’s official site.